Proton Dynamics Scenarios in the Integrable Optics Test Accelerator (IOTA) at Fermilab: Linear Optics in IOTA

-We can configure IOTA to circulate either a coasting beam without longitudinal focusing or a bunched beam with the $h=4$ rf cavity\cite{Bruhaug2016} located in section DL, as shown in Fig.~\ref{fig:iota}.
+We can configure IOTA to circulate either a coasting beam without longitudinal focusing or a bunched beam with the $h=4$ rf cavity \cite{Bruhaug2016} located in section DL, as shown in Fig.~\ref{fig:iota}.
 Since the 325~MHz rf system of the IPI is entirely independent of the 2.2~MHz cavity in IOTA, the injected beam rapidly debunches and fills the ring.
 The rf cavity can then adiabatically capture all the protons into buckets if the final bucket area exceeds the initial longitudinal phase-space area occupied by the coasting beam.
-This condition is satisfied if the equilibrium voltage exceeds a minimum value $V_\mathrm{min}$, given by\cite{Edwards1993}
+This condition is satisfied if the equilibrium voltage exceeds a minimum value $V_\mathrm{min}$, given by \cite{Edwards1993}

 where $\eta$ is the phase slip factor, and $n$ is the number of standard deviations of the injected momentum spread to be captured. $\beta$ and $\gamma$ are the relativistic velocity and energy parameters, respectively.
 The maximum value of rf voltage is constrained by the available rf power driving the cavity, which is estimated to be 1~kV.
-In the bunched beam configuration, the steady-state rf voltage $V$ and the phase slip factor determine the synchrotron tune $Q_s$, equilibrium momentum spread $\sigma_{\delta,\mathrm{eq}}$, and bunch length $\sigma_s$ as follows,\cite{Wiedemann2015}
+In the bunched beam configuration, the steady-state rf voltage $V$ and the phase slip factor determine the synchrotron tune $Q_s$, \textcorrection{and the equilibrium momentum spread $\sigma_{\delta,\mathrm{eq}}$, which in turn determines the} bunch length $\sigma_s$ as follows, \cite{Wiedemann2015}

 where $C$ is the circumference of the ring, and $\beta_s$ is defined as the longitudinal betatron amplitude.
 The range of cavity voltage\footnote{We set the minimum voltage so that particles with a momentum deviation of up to $2\sigma_{\delta,\mathrm{inj}}$ are captured.}, synchrotron tunes, and bunch lengths for the given range of injected beam energy, momentum spread, and phase slip factors corresponding to different lattices are shown in Table~\ref{tab:latticeparams}.